evoisec/sensor-data-analytics/README.md

 |5| 465 | 3  |
 |6| 106 | 3  |

-The Main Index will be assigned at every 2 seconds as monotonically increasing value to macth the ECG Main Index 2 seconds shift step of the 8 seconds sliding window
+The Main Index will be assigned at every 2 seconds as monotonically increasing value to match the ECG Main Index, 2 seconds shift step of the 8 seconds sliding window

 |#| Timeseries Data Point Value | Internal Index | Main Index |
 |--| -- | ------------- |-------------|